UselessBen1/make1pic_to_9pic/README.md

 # make1pic_to_9pic
-Using OpenCV.
+Using python and OpenCV.
-Make 1 big image to 9 small images like puzzel. version 2 force it to square and centered.
+Make 1 big image to 9 small images like puzzel. version 3 force it to square and centered.